 In 2018 we began the construction of a new 2 classroom building which is also used as a community hall and was completed in 2019.
 The building now accommodates an additional 76 children as well as allowing us to teach from Nursery to Primary 7.

 Bumba Foundation Academy Community School – Iki Iki

 Following the success of the first school in Mugiti, in 2013 we began the construction of our second community school in Iki Iki sub county in Budaka District.
-Following the construction of the first 4 classroom building we constructed an additional 3 classroom building in 2015 and then a school hall/ nursery class building in 2016, which ensured all primary and nursery school classes could be offered in 2017.
+Following the construction of the first 4 classroom building in 2014, we constructed an additional 3 classroom building in 2015 and then a school hall/ nursery class building in 2016, which ensured all primary and nursery school classes could be offered in 2017.
 In 2019 we constructed an additional school accommodation building for students and teachers, which was opened in 2020.

 Vocational Skills Centre (Agriculture) – Mugiti

 With the majority of Uganda reliant upon agriculture for an income and basic food security, the continuous failed rains and climate change has had a devastating impact on communities.
 To address the challenges in Budaka and to fight famine, it’s essential that the community can adapt to the changing environmental conditions/ droughts and gain education in sustainable home farming.

 Educating young people is a key element in achieving this and supporting community resilience, which was why we developed the agricultural vocational skills centre at our community school in Mugiti.
 In 2017 we began the project with development of demonstration gardens which have been used to educate young people and the community through regular orientation sessions and the integration of practical agricultural education into the school timetable.
 Previously, agriculture was mainly taught through books and the new demonstration garden has allowed the young people to gain a practical knowledge and understand of the importance of agriculture to the household income.